PRIYADHARSHIKA-02/Traffic-Light-Controller-Using-Verilog-HDL/README.md

 # Traffic-Light-Controller-Using-Verilog-HDL
 Aim

 To design and simulate a traffic light controller using Verilog HDL, and verify its functionality through a testbench in the Vivado 2023.1 simulation environment.
 The objective is to control the traffic lights for a junction with a specific time-based sequence for Red, Yellow, and Green lights.

-Apparatus Required
+Apparatus Required:

 Vivado 2023.1 or equivalent Verilog simulation tool.
 Computer system with a suitable operating system.
 FPGA board (optional for hardware verification).

-Procedure
+Procedure:

-Launch Vivado 2023.1:
+Launch Vivado 2023.1
 Open Vivado and create a new project.
 Design the Traffic Light Controller Verilog Code: